Japan Q4 GDP revised down to annualised 0.1% growth

-TOKYO, March 9 (Reuters) - Japan's economy grew an annualised 0.1% in the fourth quarter, less than the preliminary estimate of a 0.6% expansion, revised government data showed on Thursday.
+TOKYO, March 9 (Reuters) - Japan's economy grew a tad slower than initially estimated in the fourth quarter, revised government data showed on Thursday, weighed down by weak consumption and underscoring the fragility of its recovery.

 (Reporting by Kantaro Komiya and Eimi Yamamitsu Editing by Chang-Ran Kim)